hammanb/BattleBoard/README.md

 - [ ] Minimize the timeline character cards

 ###### Canvas:
 - [ ] add the ability to create as large a canvas as needed.
-Perhaps add a "canvas template" with elements to move as well.
+Perhaps add a "canvas template" with props to move as well.
+- [ ] make props scaleable.
+- [ ] let users change color of props

 9:12:33am